 “I am just grateful to have the job.”
 Gratitude is fine.
 Underpaying yourself is not.
 Companies set salary ranges knowing candidates will negotiate.
 The initial offer is almost never the maximum they are willing to pay.
 By not negotiating, you are leaving money the company already budgeted for you.

 “They might rescind the offer.”
-In nearly two decades of HR data, offer rescissions due to salary negotiation are essentially unheard of.
+Offer rescissions due to salary negotiation are essentially unheard of.
 According to Harvard Business Review, employers expect negotiation and view it as a sign of confidence and preparation.

 “I do not know what to say.”
 This guide gives you exact scripts.
 The awkwardness lasts 5 minutes.
 The raise lasts forever.